culshoefer/codeCurriculum-gitbook/chapter1.md

 ```
 NOT allowed, you must be at least 18yrs old
 ```
-Yeah... odds are some of you experienced this before.
-And in case you are from the US: We are in Europe...

 Here we introduced a new part of *conditions*: the `else` statement.
 Basically that does what the word stands for: if the first condition doesn't hold, we execute what is written in the `else` block.
 Furthermore, take a closer look at the `if statement`: